AEROPLANE CRAFT FOR KIDS!

 • CHEW GUM EAT SNACKS:

-• Chewing helps equalize pressure in the ears.
+• Chewing helps equalise pressure in the ears.

 • YAWN AND SWALLOW:

 Encourage them to swallow or yawn frequently during ascent and descent.
-If it’s a younger child to have them suck from a bottle which can also help with the sucking and swallowing motion.
+If it’s a younger child, having them suck from a bottle can also help with the sucking and swallowing motion.

 Staying hydrated is also crucial because the cabin air can be dry.
 Make sure they drink plenty of water during the flight.